linode/docs/docs/guides/development/version-control/subversion-svn-tutorial/index.md

     svn co https://svn.code.sf.net/p/svnbook/source

 The example command creates a copy of the the SVN Red Bean book's source files on your local machine.
 If you issued the command from your home directory, you see a new directory named `~/username/source/`.
-Change into your new working copy to view its contents:
+Change into your new working copy and view its contents:

     cd source